 Biometrics are not yet available on these models, but they’re considering adding a fingerprint sensor on future lineups.
 I asked about IR cameras as well, and was told that’s not mainstream adopted or something most potential buyers care about on a gaming laptop (or any laptop, for that matter).
 Instead, buyers care about small bezels, and that’s in fact why there’s no longer an integrated camera on these new Zephyrus models, but instead, an USB external cam included in the pack.

 As for Thunderbolt 3, I was told that’s once more not high on user’s priorities lists.
 Yes, it’s something tech-reviewers are vocal about, but in reality, people use USB-C to mostly output video and charge their laptops, and both these features are supported through the USB-C gen2 implementation.
-As a result, due to the limited space and the limitations of the existing Thunderbolt 3 technology (reduced bandwidth in certain cases due to PCIe bottleneck), they opted not to pursue Thunderbolt 3 on the Zephyrus lineups, and keep it as a feature for full-size ROG products (G, Mothership) and other lineups targeted at creatives and content creators (like perhaps the previously announced StudioBook S).
+As a result, due to the limited space and the limitations of the existing Thunderbolt 3 technology (reduced bandwidth in certain cases due to PCIe bottleneck), they opted not to pursue Thunderbolt 3 on the Zephyrus lineups, and keep it as a feature for full-size ROG products (G, Mothership) and other lineups targeted at creatives and content creators (like perhaps the previously announced StudioBook S – reviewed over here).
 I was not given any answers on whether Thunderbolt 3 support will be added to future Zephyrus models, but I was hinted that improved functionality should be available once USB 4 becomes a reality in the near future.

 One other aspect I asked about was the overall quality of the included 240 Hz screens, and I was told they should offer a little better colors and contrast than the 144 Hz variants on the existing models, as well as a similar max brightness at around 300-nits.
 That might be enough for most buyers, but options for higher-end 4K screens will also be available with some configurations, for those into content creation.